How Your Ads Should Change in 2021

 Whether you’re working in the B2C or B2B space, it’s vital to make a connection with the person where they are most engaged.
 Mobile ads, social engagement, and stories are a great way to do that.

 The last year has been chaotic, and looking forward to the year to come can be just as confusing and overwhelming.
 As you consider your approach to advertising for the foreseeable future, consider a genuine and authentic approach in your messaging.
 Look forward.
-Respect both where your target audience finds itself at the moment and where they hope to be in the future.
+Respect both where your target audience finds itself at the moment and where they hope to be when they put this pandemic behind them.
 Then, as always, remain agile in your ability to reach your audience with the right message at the right place and time.